MitchDonley/nlp-project/README.md

 # Contrastive-XLM
 Our project attempts to create a better method of developing cross lingual language models in the attempt to better understand the similarities/differences between languages which would lead to better machine translation as well as other tasks such as cross lingual language inference.
 We attempt to show this using [Facebook's XLM](https://github.com/facebookresearch/XLM) and [Google's SimCLR](https://github.com/google-research/simclr).
+Our overall results can be seen [here](/contrastive_xlm.pdf)

 ## XLM
 XLM is a cross lingual language model that attempts to predict masked words in order to develop an understand of different languages using a single machine learning model.
 This model utilizes transformers to predict the masked words using the masks neighboring words.
 This is acheived in 2 different settings: MLM (masked language modeling) and TLM (translation language model).
 MLM performs one sentence at a time while TLM performs using a single sentences and a translated version of the same sentence.
 This allows the model to recognize similiarities and differences between languages.
 Below is a figure explaining this.